ballerina-guides/integration-tutorials/transform-message-formats/README.md

 In this tutorial, we will develop a service that accepts requests to make an appointment at a hospital, takes the request in one format, transforms that into another format and forwards to a backend hospital service.

 To implement this use case, you will develop a REST service with a single resource using Visual Studio Code with Ballerina Swan Lake extension.
-The resource will receive the user request, transform the request format into another format, retrieve the reservation details by calling the backend service and respond with the correct reservation details.
+The resource will receive the user request, transform the request format into another format, retrieve the reservation details by calling the backend hospital service, and respond with the correct reservation details.

 The flow is as follows